DavidDragonsage/FooocusPlus/fooocusplus_log.md

 * added HF-Mirror support for Chinese users, in the two Chinese batch files
 * to reduce image distortion, the main canvas is now set for a minimum height of 300px
 * updated python_embedded version to 1.06 (current users have already updated)
+* Hotfix4: fixed a bug with some Performance options causing an error
 * Hotfix3: removed the assert statements from Inpainting, uses recovery logic
 * added the Elsewhere preset to the General Category, a backup for the Default preset
   * this is to encourage the creation of a user created Default to suit individual needs